 I’ve always loved TV and movies.
 I grew up memorizing the scripts from commercials, TV shows, and entire movies — I can still recite Disney’s Aladdin word for word today!
 Through movies, I was able to travel to new, magical worlds I’d never been to before, to mythical places I could never actually visit in real life.
 As well as providing an escape, movies also inspired me to go to real places all over the world.

 Some people love music, some people love books, I love movies and TV.
 Although I am a book lover, I’m a bigger fan of movies created from the words and stories which line the pages of fantastic books.
-I was inspired by Christine from The Uncorked Librarian and Dagney from Cultura Obscura to write this post about movies (and TV shows) that inspire wanderlust.

 I love visiting a place where a film or TV show was shot.
 When I was in New York, I even went as far as eating a black and white cookie because Jerry Seinfeld ate one in an episode of Seinfeld.
 (I think it was the episode where he vomited after having not vomited for 13 years…but I still got a cookie!)
 I’m the prime target audience that advertisers love — I’ll always try something I’ve seen in the movies or on TV.